Wulfsen horse burial: Interpretation

 Based on evidence such as mortuary practice, the geographical orientation of remains and their grave goods, the burial was dated to 700–800 AD.
 The younger burials especially are dated to a period shortly before the wide Christianization of the region, which resulted in fundamental changes of burial practices.
-The horse burial could not be clearly assigned to one of the warrior's graves, therefore it is unclear whether was an individual burial of the animals or it was an addition to one of the human interments.
+The horse burial could not be clearly assigned to one of the warrior's graves, therefore it is unclear whether it was an individual burial of the animals or it was an addition to one of the human interments.
 Funerals of animals, especially of individual horses are well known from many grave fields of the Early Middle Ages.
 Similar burial sites have been found in Suffolk, England.
 Triple horse burials, for example, were discovered near Griefstedt (Sömmerda (district)) in Thuringia and Beckum (Warendorf (district)) in North Rhine-Westphalia, but for north-eastern Lower-Saxony it is unprecedented.

 A LEGO miniature of the excavation of Wulfsen horse burial was built in 2013 for the special exhibition LEGO Zeitreise (LEGO time travel) of Archäologische Museum Hamburg.